Iraneus/betamedneed/how.md

 All orders are fulfilled by Medneed partners.

-Medneed support team helps ensure you get what you need.
+Medneed support team only helps find what you need.

+There is no charge for services by the Medneed support team.

 You can check the <a href="/services/payments">Payments</a> page for some payment options.